Mount Moran and fall foliage reflected in Jackson Lake in Grand Teton National Park

 Walking among golden grass in Grand Teton National Park

-Walking across Norris Geyser Basin in Yellowstone National Park
+Crossing Norris Geyser Basin in Yellowstone National Park

 Untamed beauty meets relaxed Western attitude

 The USA’s least populous state, Wyoming is one of the nation’s richest in unspoiled nature.
-Two of the country’s most famous National Parks – Yellowstone and Grand Teton – are located in here.
+Two of the country’s most famous National Parks – Yellowstone National Park and Grand Teton National Park – are located here.
 These destinations beckon nature-lovers, tourists and those simply looking for a city escape.
 It’s not uncommon to spot incredible wild animals like bear, bison, elk, coyotes and more roaming the plains of this vast and beautiful state.
 Yellowstone is dotted with sputtering geothermal geysers and colorful hot springs, the most famous of which are Old Faithful and the Grand Prismatic Spring respectively.